Robert Rosenkranz: Philanthropy

 In 1985, Rosenkranz founded the Rosenkranz Foundation with the mission of encouraging fresh perspectives and innovation in public policy, higher education and the arts.
 One initiative of the foundation is Open to Debate, formerly known as Intelligence Squared U.S. Debates (established in New York City in 2006), a public policy debate series that provides a forum for reasoned public discourse through live events, a podcast, a weekly public radio program carried by hundreds of National Public Radio stations, and televised on Bloomberg TV.
-He serves on the board of directors for the Manhattan Institute, the Whitney Museum of American Art in New York, the Hoover Institution at Stanford University in California, the Serpentine Galleries, and the Buck Institute for Research on Aging.
-He is also a member of the Council on Foreign Relations.
+He serves on the board of directors for the Manhattan Institute, the Whitney Museum of American Art in New York as Vice President, the Hoover Institution at Stanford University in California, the Serpentine Galleries, and the Buck Institute for Research on Aging.
+He is also a member of the Council on Foreign Relations and served on several councils at the Metropolitan Museum of Art.

 In late 2009, Yale University dedicated its new building, Rosenkranz Hall, in recognition of Rosenkranz's philanthropic work.
 Rosenkranz Hall is home to Yale's social sciences and international studies departments.

 In April 2010, Rosenkranz was honored by the Manhattan Institute with their annual Alexander Hamilton Award, which he received in recognition of his founding of the Intelligence Squared U.S. debate series.

 The Rosenkranz Foundation also endowed Yale's Rosenkranz Writer-in-Residence program, funded several exhibitions at the Guggenheim Museum and promoted Chinese art by sponsoring a major exhibit on Mu Xin donating a large collection to Harvard University, and funded a book series on modern Chinese art by Yale University Press.

 The Rosenkranz Foundation’s health span initiative funds basic scientific research to understand why cells age and to find interventions to slow or reverse the aging process.
 In May 2025, Stanford University named The Robert Rosenkranz Science and Engineering Quad to honor Rosenkranz’s generous gifts that support aging research and endow professorships in the STEM fields.
 The gift resulting from Rosenkranz’s commitment is expected to be among the largest individual bequests or gifts ever received by the university.
 He is also creating a new cultural institution in New York, called Canyon, to showcase artists working at the intersection of video, sound and music, and technology.

 Rosenkranz was featured on Time Magazine’s Time100 Philanthropy 2025 list.